 Then, after further snooping around in my psyche, since I was born this way and stuck my nose into everything (except, previously, my attention was fixated on the outer world), I found that, well… it could be these ideas and ideals in general tying things up and causing problems in my life.

-And upon more scanning around, looking from every angle both up and down, noticing EACH drop of sensation spent in various good and bad ways, I would see that… yes, I was right.
-There’s too much pressure or heat being placed on my mental circuitry and CPU.
+And upon more internal scanning, looking from every angle both up and down, noticing EACH drop of sensation spent in various good and bad ways, I would see that… yes, I was right.
+There’s too much pressure or heat being placed on my mental circuitry.
 Inside the processing of my thoughts, in general, are these bigger issues now needing my FULLEST attention.

 My ideas and ideals came chained to one another, and I didn’t know how to cut them loose and be free.

-Specifically, the lighter ones were always on a short leash to a heavy ball and required a much deeper understanding if I was to be properly free of the weight.
+Specifically, the lighter ones were always on a leash to a heavy ball, no matter how long the chain was.
+What was needed was a deeper understanding if I was to be completely free of the weight.
 In the beginning, I used to cling to the word ‘Mindless’ along with others like a baby on a teat because they gave me an instant sense of security and comfort.
-At least, they did enlighten the scene for a few moments.
+At least, they did lighten my mood for a moment or two.

 I always had my go-to words in life packed with sensationalism, no matter what they spelt or pointed to (either towards real or unreal things).
 Didn’t you, and don’t you still?